 - Proactive signage discouraging skating on frozen park lakes

-- Additional coordination with faith-based organizations and partners to support shelter activities
+- Additional coordination with local organizations to support shelter activity